 Maintain a lockout position with straight elbows.
 Push your back against the rack and lower it while keeping an upright position.

 Breathing is the most crucial section of every workout.
 Breathe in a while lowering the bar.
 Inhaling at the top keeps your posture tight while applying pressure to your torso.
 Hold your breath when you reach the bottom.
 Do not release your breath or exhale when you hit bottom.
 Once you reach the top, exhale slowly but do not empty out your lungs.

 A proper bench pressing equipment setup is as follows:

 Position your barbell on the uprights precisely in the center so that it is unevenly unracked.
 You should bench press barbells with revolving sleeves.
 Independent of the bar, the plates should have a degree of freedom to spin.

 Keep your uprights at an adequate distance.
 You shall be wasting your strength if the uprights are positioned too low and if it is placed too high, it will result in shrugged shoulders, which means your joints will no longer be squeezed.

 Position your bench in the power rack for maintaining proper balance.
 Keep the bench at a higher level than your power rack.
 The bench should support your entire upper back.
 Make use of a sturdy, heavy-duty bench.

 Set your safety pins at a position slightly lower than your chest levels.
 Thus, if you are exhausted in the middle of your workout, you can rest the bar on the safety pins.
 You should not be able to touch the safety pins.

-Follow proper posture and technique to enjoy the full body benefits of bench pressing.
+Follow proper posture and technique to enjoy the full-body benefits of bench pressing.
 The bigger bench you will press, the more you will pump your chest.
 However, keep in mind to not overwork your body and understand your limits.
 Do not focus merely on how to increase bench press, instead concentrate on the bench press form.
-Complement your workout regime with a suitable diet since you can never overcome a bad food with only exercises.
+Complement your workout regime with a suitable diet since you can never overcome bad food with only exercise.